How does your idea help cultivate empathy skills to strengthen communities and equip young people to become leaders of change?

 Does your project use any of the following approaches to cultivate community members as empathetic and collaborative leaders?

-encouraging philanthropy, creating a safe space, developing emotional competency, building leadership skills, storytelling, immersion, collective problem-solving, identifying shared values and differences, instilling courage, enabling action.
+encouraging philanthropy, creating a safe space, developing emotional competency, building leadership skills, group play, storytelling, collective problem-solving, identifying shared values and differences, instilling courage, enabling action.